 Who would not want renewable, clean and affordable energy?
 The promise is great, but do green power sources live up to their claims?
-It seems that the only green to be found is from taxpayers’ pockets to environmentally friendly construction companies.
+It seems that the only green to be found is from taxpayersâ pockets to environmentally friendly construction companies.
 Green energy is big business delivering small returns.

 It seems there are a few inconvenient truths to be uncovered when looking at the benefits of clean wind and sun energy.
 Perhaps a few trivial items should be mentioned, such as cost of installation, additional transmission lines, backup power plants to deal with uncertain weather conditions, short life span of wind turbines and massive taxpayer subsidies.

 Such details are not found in some statements from the Office of Energy Efficiency and Renewable Energy (EERE).
-This office claims “wind energy is one of the lowest-priced renewable energy technologies available today, costing between 4 and 6 cents per kilowatt-hour
+This office claims âwind energy is one of the lowest-priced renewable energy technologies available today, costing between 4 and 6 cents per kilowatt-hourâŠâ1 It is no wonder that many people think clean green energy is a viable solution, notwithstanding the fact that it destroys beautiful landscapes and kills the iconic American Golden and Bald Eagles.

 In an unprecedented effort by the federal government to supply alternative green energy, U.S. taxpayers had handed over no less than $100 billion since 2006.2 When government bureaucrats, with no skin in the game, attempt to manage the private sector, costly failures ensue.